DiverseCouple SigningPaperwork 792x792

 1. Research: Prior to applying for a loan, shop around and explore different lenders and loan products, then decide what’s right for you.

-2. Pre-approval: Before you begin looking for your dream home, you will want to know if you can qualify for a mortgage based on your financial situation and, if so, how much you can afford to spend on a house.
-Getting pre-approved will help answer these questions.
+2. Pre-qualification: Before you begin looking for your dream home, you will want to know if you can qualify for a mortgage based on your financial situation and, if so, how much you can afford to spend on a house.
+Getting pre-qualified will help answer these questions.

 3. Loan application: When you find a house you like that’s within your budget, and the seller decides to accept your offer, you can complete a loan application with a licensed loan officer.